To research, develop, and test a variety of concentrating solar power technologies, NREL features the following laboratory capabilities:

 High-Flux Solar Furnace (HFSF)

-The 10-kilowatt HFSF consists of a tracking heliostat and 25 hexagonal mirrors to concentrate solar radiation.
-The solar furnace can nominally provide flux at 2,500 suns, but, when required, can use specialized secondary optics to generate significantly higher concentrations (greater than 20,000 suns).
+The 10-kilowatt HFSF, in operation since 1990, consists of a tracking heliostat and 25 hexagonal slightly concave mirrors to concentrate solar radiation.
+The solar furnace can quickly generate up to 1,800°C over a 1-cm2 area—and up to 3,000°C with specialized secondary optics to generate concentrations greater than 20,000 suns.
 Flux levels and distributions can also be tailored to the needs of a particular research activity.

 Large Payload Solar Tracker